 - The employer is generally required to match an employee’s contribution up to 3% per year.

-- Alternatively, an employer can also make non-elective contributions of 2% of each employee’s compensation per year (up to $280,000 in total compensation per eligible employee), regardless of whether the employee contributes or not.
+- Alternatively, an employer can also make non-elective contributions of 2% of each employee’s compensation per year, regardless of whether the employee contributes or not.
 Employees must be given sufficient notice before changing the employer contribution method.

 Benefits and Challenges of a SIMPLE IRA